-NOTE: The offshore Fishing chart is available with premium charts. in some areas.
+NOTE: The offshore Fishing chart is available with premium charts, in some areas.

-1 From the Navigation chart or Fishing chart, select a location or object, and select SELECT.
+1 From the Navigation chart or Fishing chart, select a location or object.

 A list of options appears along the right side of the chart.
 The options that appear vary based on the location or object you selected.